metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

 - `query` (String) Query is the LDAP query to run to map from Couchbase user to LDAP distinguished name.
-- `template` (String) This field specifies list of templates to use for providing username to DN mapping.
-The template may contain a placeholder specified as '%u' to represent the Couchbase user who is attempting to gain access.
+- `template` (String) This field specifies list of templates to use for providing username to DN mapping.The template may contain a placeholder specified as '%u' to represent the Couchbaseuser who is attempting to gain access.